myawesomehub/Weathry/README.md

 ## Description :
 I have used Swift Programming and API integration from Openweatherapi website which a bit correct .
 To search the weather of different different location , I have implemented Apples own Framework CORE LOCATION .
 To organise my Code and UI , it was neccessary to follow some kind of Models , so I have implement in MVC stands for Model View Controller .

+I have Also used some of the Delegates in order to access the internals of text feidld and some of the exptensions to extend my class .
+Its based on Dark mode and light mode both .

 ## Implemenations :
   - Networking
   - APIs